MapRock/TimeMolecules/docs/Spring_2026_Update/readme.md

 ### Stronger AI-agent relevance

+The primary goal of this AI-agent feature is to have fitted this repo with the capability of answering questions a consumer AI agent would have about Time Molecules.

 Since the book came out, the industry has moved much more visibly toward AI agents, orchestration, observability, and process-aware context.
 That shift makes Time Molecules feel more timely.

 I have done more work to explain how Time Molecules can serve as process-aware memory and analysis for AI-agent activity.
 Each agent run is a case.
 Each prompt, tool call, retry, approval, and failure is an event.
 Across many runs, those become stories that can be studied, compared, and abstracted into Markov models.